 Granite Hill offers a wide variety of amenities, activities and camping near Gettysburg National Park.

 It is conveniently located far enough away from the crowds and commotion of downtown, yet close enough to have easy access to everything.
+This campground is about halfway between Gettysburg and the small town of Fairfield.

 Some of the amenities at Granite Hill include a swimming pool (renovated in 2021), paddleboat and kayak rentals on their lake, playgrounds, doggie park and fishing pond.